Piero24/PlugNPlayMac/README.md

 - [x] Switch from AlDente to bclm
 - [x] Bug Fixing
 - [x] Reduce the procedure for the installation
+- [ ] Add automation based on time for the bclm
 - [ ] Add AutoUpdate
 - [ ] Add bclm support for Apple Silicon (whenever I have access to a Mac with an Apple Silicon processor)
 - [ ] Switch to Swift